Symeon93/Summary_of_Pandas_and_Numpy/README.md

 material is a summary/personal noteswhile tackling the material from the famous book of Mckinney (creator of Pandas) "Python for Data Analysis".

-The notebook is splitted in 3 chapters:
+The notebook is splitted in 4 chapters:
+-Managing Dataframes
+-Grouping Data
+-Handling missing values
+-using hieararchical indexing